No Universal Purification in Quantum Mechanics: Introduction

-In this work, we identify a general no-go principle on quantum purification, which rules out the possibility of purifying any finite copies of noisy states in an input-dependent manner.
-With an intuitive proof, we elucidate that this impossibility originates from two fundamental mathematical features of quantum mechanics---\emph{linearity} and \emph{positivity}---thus uncovering a new intrinsic limitation of quantum information processing.
-For instance, the result reveals new insights relevant to the third law of thermodynamics and can be naturally extended to the purification of quantum channels.
+In this work, we unveil a new physical principle: a general no-go principle on quantum purification, which rules out the possibility of purifying any finite copies of noisy states or channels into input-dependent pure states or unitaries.
+This conclusion is fully protocol-independent: it applies to any physically admissible strategy, including sequential, coherent, and adaptive protocols.
+With a short proof, we elucidate that this impossibility originates from two fundamental mathematical features of quantum mechanics---\emph{linearity} and \emph{positivity}---thus uncovering a new intrinsic limitation of quantum information processing, as demonstrated in Fig.~\ref{fig:purification}.
 Beyond its theoretical significance, this limitation directly constrains the performance of practical quantum tasks.
-By relaxing the requirement of producing an exactly pure state to allowing nearly pure outputs, we derive general lower bounds on the sample complexity of approximate purification.
-As a concrete application, we establish for the first time an exponential sample complexity lower bound for the task of preparing approximate dilation states.
-It should be stressed that all rules and results here are universal in the sense that no restrictions on the tasks, allowed operations, or noise models are assumed.
+By relaxing the requirement of producing an exactly pure state to allowing nearly pure outputs, we derive a general sample complexity lower bound of approximate purification.
+The lower bound meets the performance of various tasks, including quantum purity amplification and quantum principal component analysis algorithms.
+Importantly, the performance of approximate purification implies a standard quantum limit for estimating arbitrary functions of unknown quantum systems, greatly enhancing the former result derived using quantum Fisher information and showing the deep connection between quantum purification and learning.
+Beyond these general conclusions, we show that these fundamental limitations become significantly more stringent when specific operational constraints are imposed in several important tasks.
+For the preparation of a pure dilation state, we prove an exponential sample complexity lower bound.
+For the purification of bosonic Gaussian states, we show the no-go result with passive Gaussian operations, even for approximate purification.